simonsobs/socs/docs/agents/wiregrid_actuator.rst

 In the both of the functions, after the inserting/ejecting, the stopper locks the actuators again.
 However, the motor power is not turned ON or OFF during the both functions.

+The parameter details are here:

+- speedrate: Actuator speed rate [0.0, 5.0] (default: 1.0)

 **Test Functions**
  - check_limitswitch(): Check ON/OFF of the limit switches
  - check_stopper(): Check ON/OFF (lock/unlock) of the stoppers